-The rape of the Parthenon began over two centuries ago on July 31, 1801, as Lord Elgin began dismantling the statues that had adorned the temple unviolated for thousands of years.
+The rape of the Parthenon began more than two centuries ago on July 31, 1801, as the Scottish-born Lord Elgin began dismantling the statues that had adorned the temple unviolated for thousands of years.

 Elgin, acting on the approval of the Ottoman authorities which occupied Athens at the time, stripped the temple of the statues, known as the Parthenon Marbles.

-Today, they are on display in the British Museum in London, while the New Acropolis Museum holds a space for them, in hopes of their eventual repatriation.
+Today, they are on display in the British Museum in London, while the Acropolis Museum in Athens holds a space for them in hopes of their eventual repatriation.

 Parthenon Marbles Casts in New York City